 We here at PiXAPRO know that sometimes it can be quite confusing learning every little detail about a particular product, and that sometimes it can be difficult to find a solution to an issue you may be having.
 So, to help this, we have gathered together a list of frequently asked questions regarding our flash lighting and triggers, in order to help make the whole experience easier for you.

-How to Check the Firmware Version of Pixapro Product?
+How do I Check the Firmware Version of Pixapro Product?

 ST-III Transmitter—— To check your current Firmware Version, press and hold the “MODE” button whilst turning on the transmitter.